Medicine Ball Side Lunge exercise demonstration image

 How to Perform

-1. Step laterally with one foot, shifting weight onto that side while keeping the other leg straight.
+1. Step laterally to one side with your foot, keeping the other leg straight.

-5. Drive powerfully through the heel of the bent leg to push off and return to the start.
+4. Push off the heel of the bent leg to return to start.

 Coaching Tips